-- These Regulations apply to teaching and examinations for the following Master's degree programmes: Applied Mathematics, Business Information Technology, Computer Science, Electrical Engineering, Embedded Systems, Interaction Technology, Internet Science and Technology, Systems & Control (hereinafter referred to as: the Master's programmes) provided by the Faculty of Electrical Engineering, Mathematics and Computer Science (hereinafter referred to as: the faculty or EEMCS) of the University of Twente. - 2.
+- These Regulations apply to education and examinations for the following Master's degree programmes: Applied Mathematics, Business Information Technology, Computer Science, Electrical Engineering, Embedded Systems, Interaction Technology, Internet Science and Technology, Systems & Control (hereinafter referred to as: the Master's programmes) provided by the Faculty of Electrical Engineering, Mathematics and Computer Science (hereinafter referred to as: the faculty or EEMCS) of the University of Twente. - 2.
 These Regulations consist of a faculty Section (Section A) and a programme-specific Section (Section B).
-Section A contains general provisions that apply to teaching and examinations for all the Master's programmes at EEMCS.
+Section A contains general provisions that apply to education and examinations for all the Master's programmes at EEMCS.
 Section B contains programme-specific provisions.
-Together, Sections A and B form the Teaching and Examination Regulations for the relevant programme. - 3.
+Together, Sections A and B form the Education and Examination Regulations for the relevant programme. - 3.
 The Regulations also apply mutatis mutandis to the joint Master's degree programmes and study units provided by the faculty, pursuant to Section 7.3c of the WHW. - 4.
 These Regulations apply to anyone enrolled in the Master's programmes, irrespective of the academic year in which the student first enrolled in the programme. - 5.
-Section B of these Teaching and Examination Regulations may include additional general provisions for the relevant programme. - 6.
-The general provisions and the programme-specific provisions to the Teaching and Examination Regulations have been authorized by the Dean. - 7.
+Section B of these Education and Examination Regulations may include additional general provisions for the relevant programme. - 6.
+For the student who follows a study unit from another programme, the rules for testing apply that are laid down in the assessment plan of the study unit concerned, in the Education and Examination Regulations and in the Rules and Guidelines of the Examination Board of the programme that offers the study unit concerned.
+Special facilities according to article A7 can only be granted by the programme for which the student is enrolled. - 7.
+The general provisions and the programme-specific provisions to the Education and Examination Regulations have been authorized by the Faculty Board. - 8.
 The Examination Board sets down rules with regard to the execution of its tasks and powers in accordance with Section 7.12b of the WHW.
-These regulations are specified in the Rules and Guidelines of the Examination Board.
+These regulations are specified in the Rules and Guidelines of the Examination Board. - 9.
+The institutional part of the Students' Charter includes a definition of what the UT considers as fraud.
+The rules and Guidelines of the Examination Board of the Master's programme concerned has additional regulations about fraud, for instance about what action the Examination Board is entitled to take when they have observed a case of fraud. - 10.
+Requests for exemptions to provisions laid down in the education and examination regulations should be submitted to the examination board or the programme board, The guiding principle here is which body has the authority to make a decision on or to make an exception to a provision from these regulations. - 11.
+References in these regulations to 'the student', 'the lecturer', 'he', 'him' or 'his' should also be read as 'the female student', 'the female lecturer', 'she', or 'her'.